kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-service-account.md

-You can't see the `build-robot-secret` Secret in the ServiceAccount API objects [`.secrets`](/docs/reference/kubernetes-api/authentication-resources/service-account-v1/) field because manually created Secret API objects do not appear in the ServiceAccount API object's `.secrets` field.
-That field is only populated with auto-generated Secrets.
+You can't see the `build-robot-secret` Secret in the ServiceAccount API objects [`.secrets`](/docs/reference/kubernetes-api/authentication-resources/service-account-v1/) field because that field is only populated with auto-generated Secrets.
 {{< /note >}}

 ## Add ImagePullSecrets to a service account